 At this point, we were about halfway.
 And we finally saw a sign with our hike Le Sentier du Geutteur!
 We had another 2 kilometres to go to the lighthouse.
 Via the cliffs of Cap Leucate, we arrived at the second, more modern, observation post.
 This permanent semaphore is one of 19 that watches over the Mediterranean Sea, using the newest technology.
 By this time we could hear our stomachs growling a little.
 As we weren’t sure if there would be any restaurants nearby or open, we had brought picnic lunch.
 Although we would miss lunch at a chic restaurant, I said with a wink.

 As we arrived closer to the lighthouse, the final observation point of the day, we did spot a restaurant kind of building though.
 The closer we came, the more surprised we were to find that there actually was an ultra designed, one star Michelin restaurant next to the lighthouse!
 Chéri and I were just joking around, but I was right!
 However, since we had brought fresh bread and some excellent dried sausage from our butcher, we had an outdoor lunch at the bottom of the lighthouse.
 And with the amazing view, it tasted just as good as a fancy lunch at Le Grand Cap.
-Well, I guess we are going to test the restaurant soon, though…
+Well, I hope we are able to test the restaurant soon, though…